 We see our own mistakes as being situational but someone else's mistakes as personal, and so we attribute their mistakes to their own traits and abilities which, to our own benefit, are less likely to change.
 And we do it with no guilt, as judgment should always be on our side.
 However, better mind your ambitions, as struggling to change others will end up changing yourself.

-Thinking goes beyond meaning, and it is meant to exert influence over the way we feel and act.
+Thinking goes beyond meaning, and it will influence the way we feel and act.
 Unfortunately, the more we think about a given topic, the more convinced we are of the importance of our beliefs.
-The power of thought is most persuasive for the person who is doing the thinking.
 For example, abilities, prospects and chances of success are some of the factors overestimated by most CEOs due to the overconfidence bias.

 No matter how much we trust, agree or fight for our beliefs, there is no need to be harsh on ourselves or others.
 The judgmental switch is a meaning-making crossroad, which reminds you to be at peace with yourself and stay humble along the journey.
 As Thomas Merton says, pride makes us artificial and humility makes us real.